Nadine Salameh: Family and childhood

-Before fleeing to Lebanon, after being forced out of their homeland, her family was originally from Acre, Palestine.
+Before fleeing to Lebanon, after being forced out of their homeland, her family was originally from Acre, Mandatory Palestine.
 She also had a Syrian and Turkish ancestry.

 Her father, Nabil Salameh was an activist with the Palestine Liberation Organization (PLO).
 Initially he was associated with Yasser Arafat's Fatah movement, and later he co-founded the more extreme Black September organization.
 During the 1982 Israeli intervention in Lebanon he went missing, with the presumption by family and friends he was captured by Israel.
-He has remained missing since this event, which occurred when Nadine was three years old.

 The Lebanese Civil War caused her to go to Syria, with her mother and two sisters.
 In Damascus, she studied in the Department of Acting of the Higher Academy of Theatrical Arts.
 She also studied Law at the Damascus University and had a master's degree in Political Sciences.
 She was mentored by some of Syria’s best known actors, including Naila Al Atrash, and Jihad Sa’d.

 Acting career

-While a freshman in college, Nadine made her first TV series with the famous Syrian director Najdat Ismail Anzour called al-Kawasir.
+While a freshman in college, Nadine made her first TV series with the Syrian director Najdat Ismail Anzour called al-Kawasir.
 It was a 29-episode fantasy epic set in medieval Arabia about chivalry, war, love, and tribalism.
 In it, Nadine played the role of Zumuruda, a horse-riding, sword-flashing barbaric heroin.
 She has since made one play, two TV movies, one film for the cinema, and over ten television TV series.

 Her most notable works are the movie Ru’aa Halima (Vision of a Dreamer) and the TV series al-Taghriba al-Filastiniyya (The Palestinian Exile).
-In Ru’aa Halima, she plays Jamila, a shy but revolutionary young girl in conservative Damascus during the 1970s who wants to explore the world, but is prohibited from doing so due to her restrictive father and the old-fashioned society she lives in.
-Her feminine awakening coincides with her national consciousness, and in despair from her surrounding, she escapes to Lebanon to join the PLO forces after the Israeli invasion of Beirut in 1982, seeing death, or "resistance", as the only solution to her suffering.

-Al-Taghriba al-Filistiniyya (The Palestinian Exile), directed by Hatem Ali, is her other significant work, where Nadine stars with Syrian actor Jamal Suliman.
-The series, about twentieth century Palestinian history, recounts the Palestinian uprising of 1936 against the British Mandate and the Zionist immigrants coming from Europe (actual Zionist immigration came from around the world including North Africa and the Southwest Asia).
-The movie is set in Haifa, Israel; and uses the Palestinian dialect of the Arabic language.
-Her other notable works include Faris Bani Marwan, Khalf al-Qudban (Men Behind Bars), Ashwak Na'ima (Soft Thorns), and Ahl al-Gharam (The People of Passion).
+Al-Taghriba al-Filistiniyya (The Palestinian Exile), directed by Hatem Ali, is her other significant work, where Salameh stars with Syrian actor Jamal Suliman.
+Her other works include Faris Bani Marwan, Khalf al-Qudban (Men Behind Bars), Ashwak Na'ima (Soft Thorns), and Ahl al-Gharam (The People of Passion).

 Personal life

-She married a Lebanese businessman in 2011, with whom she had two daughters.
+She married a Lebanese Druze businessman in 2011, with whom she had two daughters.